Next Generation Bay Area Freeways Study

 - Encourage drivers to take public transit or carpool instead of driving alone

-The study will also seek answers to questions like:
+The study also will seek answers to questions like:

 - Who is using the freeway network now?
 And why are they driving alone?